Syria ceasefire deal reached between regime and rebels, Russia says

 It also follows several ceasefire agreements brokered by Turkey and Russia in the city of Aleppo this month.
 Most were broken, but a final one held and allowed the evacuations of tens of thousands of rebels and civilians from the city's east, which had been under the control of rebel groups for more than four years.

-The Syrian regime then gained full control of Aleppo, in a major turning point that has limited the opposition's military and political options.
+The Syrian regime then gained full control of Aleppo, a major turning point that has limited the opposition's military and political options.

 Turkey and Russia have differed, however, in their stance on Assad -- Turkish President Recep Tayyip Erdogan said last month that Turkish forces entered Syria to help end Assad's rule.
 Russia is Assad's most powerful ally and has propped up his regime since September 2015 with airstrikes.